altaired/katacoda-scenarios/scheduled-kubeless/step3.md

-Next we'll create another kubernetes deployment with an http endpoint that we can call from the _Kubeless function_.
+Next, we'll create another Kubernetes deployment with an http endpoint that we can call from our _Kubeless function_.

-For this we will use a pre made docker image by _katacoda_ called _docker-http-server_.
-The http server exposes single endpoint returning the name of the host it is beeing executed on, like follows:
+For this, we will use a pre-made docker image by _Katacoda_, called _docker-http-server_.
+The http server exposes single endpoint that returns the name of the host it is being executed on, as follows:

 `<h1>This request was processed by host: ...</h1>`